DrDesten/asi-glsl/README.md

 **Argument Parentheses**
 Automatically adds parentheses around the arguments of `if` and `for` statements.
 **Lazy `for`**
 Shorter `for` syntax for indexes starting at zero.
+**Lazy Constructors**
+Infer constructors for vector and matrix types on initialisation

 ## Usage